 \section{Application}

-\paragraph{Reanalysing a two-periods OLS FD regression.} We use the panel data set constructed by \cite{acemoglu2016import}, who estimate FD regressions of US industries' employment evolutions on the evolution of their Chinese imports penetration ratio.
-The paper's Table 2 shows several FD 2SLS regressions (Columns (5) to (8)) and one stacked FD OLS regression with two first differences and three periods (Column (2)), but it does not contain any two-periods FD OLS regression.
-To ensure our empirical application is closely aligned with our theoretical results, we start by revisiting one two-periods FD OLS regression, before considering regressions that were estimated in the paper.
-We consider the 1999 to 2007 FD regression of US industries employment evolutions on the evolution of their Chinese imports, the two-periods FD regression whose Chinese-imports coefficient is the closest to that in the stacked FD regression in the paper's Table 2 Column (2).
+\paragraph{Reanalysing a two-period OLS FD regression.} We use the panel data set constructed by \cite{acemoglu2016import}, who estimate FD regressions of US industries' employment evolutions on the evolution of their Chinese imports penetration ratio.
+The paper's Table 2 shows several FD IV regressions (Columns (5) to (8)) and one stacked FD OLS regression with two first differences and three periods (Column (2)), but it does not contain any two-period FD OLS regression.
+To ensure our empirical application is closely aligned with our theoretical results, we start by revisiting one two-period FD OLS regression, before considering regressions that were estimated in the paper.
+We consider the 1999 to 2007 FD regression of US industries employment evolutions on the evolution of their Chinese imports, the two-period FD regression whose Chinese-imports coefficient is the closest to that in the stacked FD regression in the paper's Table 2 Column (2).
 Like in the paper, all linear regressions below are weighted by industries' 1991 employment, and standard errors are clustered at the three-digit industry level.
-We find that $\widehat{\beta}=-0.78$ (s.e.=$0.22$), which is very close to the coefficient in the paper's Table 2 Column (2) ($-0.81$, s.e.=$0.16$).
+As shown in Table \ref{table:AADH}, $\widehat{\beta}=-0.78$ (s.e.=$0.22$), which is very close to the coefficient in the paper's Table 2 Column (2) ($-0.81$, s.e.=$0.16$).
 According to this regression, an increase of Chinese imports decreases US employment.

 \paragraph{Decomposing $\beta$ under the parallel-trends assumption.} First, we follow \cite{dcDH2020}, who show that under the parallel-trends assumption, an FD regression estimates a weighted sum of the treatment's effect in each $(g,t)$ cell, with weights that can be estimated.
-We estimate those weights, and find that in this specific example, under the parallel-trends assumption $\beta$ estimates a weighted sum of 784 industry$\times$year specific effects of Chinese imports on employment, where more than a half of effects are weighted negatively, and where negative weights sum to $-0.35$.
+We estimate those weights, and find that under the parallel-trends assumption, $\beta$ estimates a weighted sum of 784 industry$\times$year specific effects of Chinese imports on employment, where more than a half of effects are weighted negatively, and where negative weights sum to $-0.35$.
 Then, the parallel-trends assumption is not sufficient to ensure that $\beta$ is weakly causal.
 This motivates investigating whether $\beta$ is weakly causal under the assumption that $\Delta D$ is as good as randomly assigned.

 \paragraph{Testing if $\Delta D$ and $D_1$ are correlated.} We start by testing \eqref{eq:indep_fd_testable}, by regressing $\Delta D$, the change in industries' import-penetration ratio, on $D_1$, industries' import-penetration ratio in 1999.
 The coefficient on $D_1$ is equal to $0.74$, and it is highly significant (s.e.=$0.16$).
 Thus, the industries that experienced the largest growth of their imports-penetration ratio from 1999 to 2007 already had a larger imports-penetration ratio in 1999.